Margaret Graham (matron): Early life and nursing career

-A Royal Commission found that her protest was justified, but insulting terms had been used against the Government and the Hospital Board, and if these were retracted Graham should be reinstated.

-The Government dissolved the hospital board, and in the interval between their sacking and appointment of the new one, reinstated Nurse Graham.

-The medical superintendent Dr. Perks, who had originally recommended Gordon's promotion to Way, resigned in September 1895 after Graham's return.
+A Royal Commission found that Graham's protest was justified, but insulting terms had been used against the government and the hospital board, and if these were retracted Graham should be reinstated.
+The government dissolved the hospital board, and in the interval between their sacking and appointment of the new one, reinstated Graham.
+The medical superintendent Dr. Robert H. Perks, who had originally recommended Gordon's promotion to Way, resigned in September 1895 after Graham's return.
 Matron McLeod, a personal friend of Perks, also resigned.
 On 8 April 1896 the honorary medical staff and surgical staff resigned en masse, but continued attending to their patients until their contracts expired or replacements were appointed.

-Professional rivalry between surgeons (such as Napier and Corbin) was so intense that the welfare of patients suffered.
+Professional rivalry between surgeons (such as Leith Napier and Thomas Wilson Corbin) was so intense that the welfare of patients suffered.

 Graham was appointed charge nurse and put in charge of Wyatt ward on 4 March 1896.

-She soon lived down her reputation as a rebel by dedication to her profession, and was appointed Matron on 1 January 1898.
+She soon lived down her reputation as a rebel by dedication to her profession, and was appointed matron on 1 January 1898.
 When the Duchess of Cornwall, married to the future George V, visited the Adelaide Hospital on 10 July 1901, Graham served as her guide, showing her over Albert, Victoria, Alexandra, Alfred, Hope, and Flinders wards.

-In November 1911, in an echo of 1895, three nurses were sacked by the board for complaining about the conduct of one Sister Dunstan, who was responsible to Matron Graham.
+In November 1911, in an echo of 1895, three nurses were sacked by the board for complaining about the conduct of one Sister Dunstan, who was responsible to Graham.
 Subsequently 81 nurses refused to work under her; Graham informed the medical superintendent, Dr. C. T. C. de Crespigny, who individually ordered them to work in Victoria ward under Dunstan, and all but two probationers refused and were suspended.
 Graham smoothed the way for the nurses to return to work, advising them they would not be required to serve under Dunstan.
 Dunstan was an efficient and conscientious nurse and might have had better relations with her juniors had Graham been more accepting, tactful and accommodating.

-Matron Graham was an excellent teacher but avoided paperwork wherever possible, leaving it for her night charge nurse.
+Graham was an enthusiastic teacher but avoided paperwork wherever possible, leaving it for her night charge nurse.

 In April 1912 Dunstan was transferred to the Adelaide Destitute Asylum, where in 1913 she was at the centre of another staff dispute, but was again exonerated.

 Army service

-In 1904 she enlisted with the Australian Army Nursing Service, a newly formed volunteer body of 108 (14 in SA) women nurses attached to the Australian Army Medical Corps, and was appointed the State's Lady Superintendent, with Miss Mary Knowles as Matron.
+In 1904 Graham enlisted with the Australian Army Nursing Service, a newly formed volunteer body of 108 (14 in SA) women nurses attached to the Australian Army Medical Corps, and was appointed the State's Lady Superintendent, with Mary Knowles as matron.

-Graham enlisted for active service with the 1st AIF on 19 or 28 September 1914 (later army documents have 21 November); Sister Edith May Menhennett enlisted around the same time.
+Graham enlisted for active service with the Australian Imperial Force on 19 or 28 September 1914 (later army documents have 21 November); Sister Edith May Menhennett enlisted around the same time.

-With some 2,000 troops she boarded Ascanius (aka Transport A11), which left Port Adelaide's Outer Harbor on 20 October 1914, arrived Fremantle on 25 October, and Colombo 14 November, destined for Malta where she joined the hospital ship Guildford Castle.
+With some 2,000 troops Graham boarded Ascanius (aka Transport A11), which left Port Adelaide's Outer Harbor on 20 October 1914, arrived in Fremantle on 25 October, and in Colombo on 14 November, destined for Malta where she joined the hospital ship Guildford Castle.